Andjo-0/Oving7DynSys/README.md

 This is a Cosimulation of a Cart, Inverted Pendulum and regulator system with the goal of using the cart to stabilise the angle of the inverted pendulum.
 The 3 FMUs each have their own python file which can be found in the CartPendulum directory.

-Please note that everything is based on the provided example by Lars Ivar and ChatGPT was used for some troubleshooting and refactoring to make the code more readable.
+Please note that everything is based on the provided example by Lars Ivar.
+ChatGPT was used for some troubleshooting and refactoring to make the code more readable.

 # How to use